MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/customize-editable-grid-control.md

 ## Example

-You can find an example of a customized editable grid control here: [Customized Editable Grid Control](sample-controls/customized-editable-grid-control.md).
+You can find an example of a customized editable grid control here: [Customized editable grid](sample-controls/customized-editable-grid-control.md).

 ### See also